SundbergBelen/MAGPIE-docs/docs/source/LocalVersion_instructions.rst

 .. image:: _static/Github_download.png

-III.
+II.
 Getting Started with MAGPIE Local-Version
 ============================================

 The Local-Version of MAGPIE is a standalone version of the MAGPIE code that can be run on a local machine.